ConsumerDataRight/mock-register/README.md

 The ACCC operates the CDR Register within the CDR ecosystem.
 This repository contains a mock implementation of the Mock Register and is offered to help the community in the development and testing of their CDR solutions.

 ## Mock Register - Alignment
-The Mock Register aligns to [v1.5.0](https://cdr-register.github.io/register/includes/releasenotes/releasenotes.1.5.0.html#v1-5-0-release-notes) of the [Register Design](https://cdr-register.github.io/register/#introduction).
+The Mock Register aligns to [v1.14.0](https://consumerdatastandardsaustralia.github.io/standards-archives/standards-1.14.0/#introduction) of the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards/#introduction).

 ## Getting Started
 There are a number of ways that the artefacts within this project can be used: